|

 Citation: Paranavitana, 1970. p.27.

-The Vanni Archaeological and Folk Museum and a large statue of Nandimithra, one of ten paladins of King Dutugemunu (161-137 B.C.) have been established near the Kimbulagala rock.
+The Vanni Archaeological and Folk Museum and a large statue of Nandimithra, one of ten paladins of King Dutugemunu (161-137 B.C.) are established near the Kimbulagala rock.

 References